buildplan/dcm/README.md

 - `-h, --help` - Show help message and exit
 - `-v, --version` - Show version and exit
 - `-n, --dry-run` - Show what would be done without executing
+- `-y, --yes` - Skip confirmation prompts for destructive operations
+- `-p, --priority` - List of directories to start first (e.g., `-p "network proxy"`)
+- `-u, --update` - Update this script to the latest version from GitHub

 ### Interactive Mode